Local SEO Intermediate Updated 2026-03-22

 Review diversity is having your customer reviews distributed across multiple platforms rather than existing only on Google or any single review site.

 A business with 200 Google reviews but zero reviews on Yelp, Facebook, or industry-specific sites has poor review diversity.
-A business with 120 Google reviews, 40 Yelp reviews, 30 Facebook recommendations, and 20 Healthgrades reviews has strong diversity — and a more credible overall profile.
+A business with 120 Google reviews, 40 Yelp reviews, 30 Facebook recommendations, and 20 Healthgrades reviews has strong diversity.
+And a more credible overall profile.

 Moz’s Local Search Ranking Factors report identifies review diversity as a meaningful ranking signal.
 Google doesn’t just look at its own reviews.
 It considers third-party review data from sites like Yelp, BBB, and industry directories when assessing a business’s overall prominence and trustworthiness.